actions-marketplace-validations/garnertb_weekly-issue-action/README.md

 # weekly-issue-action

-Action that creates consistent Issues on different dates.
+Action that creates consistent GitHub issues on different dates.
+Great for standardizing project management, scrum ceremonies, and other recurring tasks.

 ## Usage